GreenDelta/olca-app/olca-app-build/README.md

 1. Check that the `olca-app` and `olca-modules` repositories are on the master branch and are in sync with our GitHub repository.

+2. Copy the welcome page background image into `olca-app/olca-app-html/images/background_start_page.jpg`.
+   This image is not stored on GitHub as it is often modified and quite large.

-2. Run the `prepare-release.py` script that updates the olca-modules libraries in the olca-app, creates fresh database templates, updates the html-pages, creates the Jython bindings from the current modules, etc.:
+3. Run the `prepare-release.py` script that updates the olca-modules libraries in the olca-app, creates fresh database templates, updates the html-pages, creates the Jython bindings from the current modules, etc.: